hawkw/hawkw.github.io/index.md

 I'm a junior studying Software Engineering at Allegheny College in Meadville, Pennsylvania.
 I love programming, making things, and solving problems.

 My favourite programming languages are Scala and Python, and I also have a lot of experience with Java and some with C, Rust, and Lisp.
-I'm always interested in learning new languages and technologies, as well.
+My primary interests are programming language theory and implementation, systems programming, and autonomous systems and AI, although I'm always interested to learn more about just about any area of computer science.

 My friend Max Clive and I founded [MeteorCode Labs](https://meteorcodelabs.com) to develop and publish indie games.
 We've currently released an open-source game engine, [Pathway](https://github.com/MeteorCode/Pathway), and we're working on some more fun stuff.

+I'm currently looking for summer internships and part-time programming jobs, so if you're interested to hire someone with my skills, please don't hesitate to [contact me](hawk.weisman@gmail.com).

 Open-Source Projects
 --------------------